Don't forget your passport

 so you'll probably need to purchase extra cover.

+- Third-party car insurance isn't compulsory in New Zealand, because of the ACC fund (see above), however it is still recommended.
 If you're planning on driving, check what your travel insurance policy covers so you don't end up paying for the same insurance again with the car hire

 Remember, anything that happens to you while under the influence of drugs or alcohol is unlikely to be covered by insurance.